feralhosting/feralhosting.github.io/HTTP/Host a virtual host on your Feral slot/readme.md

 nginx
 ---

-If you have followed this FAQ - [Updating Apache to nginx](https://www.feralhosting.com/faq/view?question=231) then you will need to add your virtual hosts to ngixn manually.
+If you have followed this FAQ - [Updating Apache to nginx](https://www.feralhosting.com/faq/view?question=231) then you will need to add your virtual hosts to nginx manually.
 Make sure you have pointed the DNS of your domain to the Feral server you want to host the domain on.
 Then follow this template:

 Change example.com to your domain name in these examples: